 Connect-ED: Galveston College has implemented an emergency communication system - Connect-ED.
 Connect-ED provides the technology to notify students, faculty and staff in the event of school closings or emergencies within a matter of minutes via e-mail, phone messages, and/or text messages.
 For the system to serve and protect the campus, all contact information (phone numbers and addresses) must be current.
-To update and add phone numbers to your personal file, log-in to your Campus Online account, select the "My Info Tab," run the "Update Personal Info" program, and update your address and phone number(s).
-Students will also receive announcements through Whitecaps email accounts.
+To update and add phone numbers to your personal file, log-in to your Whitecaps Portal, select the Self-Service Menu tab, choose User Account, and update your phone number(s) and address.
+Please be sure to select your "Preferred Phone Number", as this will be the primary contact number used by the College.
+Students will also receive announcements through Whitecaps e-mail accounts.
 Students needing assistance should contact the Help Desk at 409-944-1352 or Admissions at 409-944-1230.
 Faculty and staff needing assistance should contact Human Resources at 409-944-1209.